pblair12/signage/README.md

-## Sinage Web App
+# Sinage Web App
 #### Clear Edge IT Solutions, LLC

-Manages screens and images
+## Description

+This is a web application used to manage one or more screens (displays) that can be configured to display one or more images.
+Users are able to create, edit, delete screens and images.
+Screens are configured with the images to display, the timeout in milliseconds for showing each image, and the time in milliseconds for transitioning between images.

 ## Developer Notes